Cal Maritime, Recreation and Aquatic Center / WRNS Studio

 -

-Project TeamBryan Shiles, John Ruffo, Mitch Fine, Ed Kim, Eileen Ong, Sonja O’Claire, Annelise DeVore
+Project TeamBryan Shiles, John Ruffo, Mitch Fine, Ed Kim, Eileen Ong, Sonja O’Claire, Annelise DeVore, Sonja O Claire and Claire Axley

 -

-ConsultantsForrell/Elsesser Engineers, Inc., Interface Engineering, Sandis, Meyer Silberberg Landscape Architects, Charles M. Salter Associates, Shalleck Collaborative, SportsPLAN Studio, Water Design Inc., Richard C. Hubble
+ConsultantsForrell/Elsesser Engineers, Inc., Interface Engineering, Sandis, Meyer Silberberg Landscape Architects, Charles M. Salter Associates, Shalleck Collaborative, SportsPLAN Studio, Water Design Inc., Richard C. Hubble; Cummings

 -